sVoxelDev/minecraft-server-template/README.md

 * Full minecraft network setup using latest [paper-spigot](https://papermc.io/) and [waterfall](https://github.com/PaperMC/Waterfall) builds.
   *Using other distrubutions, like forge, sponge or veolicty is completly up to you.
 Just edit the `globals.env`*
-* Up and running standalone dynmap configuration with custom subdomain.
+* Up and running standalone [dynmap](https://www.spigotmc.org/resources/dynmap.274/) configuration with custom subdomain.
+* Ready to use [Player Analytics (Plan)](https://www.spigotmc.org/resources/plan-player-analytics.32536/) integration with custom subdomain.
 * Usage of the [official minecraft docker](https://github.com/itzg/docker-minecraft-server) images from itzg with all config options.
 * Integrated [MariaDB](https://hub.docker.com/_/mariadb) database with not exposed public port for enhanced security.
 * [phpMyAdmin](https://hub.docker.com/r/phpmyadmin/phpmyadmin/) for accessing the database.